zxfr/strokefont_cyrillic/README.md

 4. Run **SFEdit2.exe** and start a new font, selecting the just installed TTF as an input

 5. Review and adjust auto-generated glyphs.
-Glyph edit tools of ***SFEdit2.exe*** are intuitive enough.

 ![SFEdit2.exe](/i/sfedit2.png)